Lawrence-Dawson/CV/README.md

 - Made head of my house and a school prefect, responsible for house student welfare, discipline, prefect duties, and feeding back house concerns to the headmaster.

 #### The Royal Ballet School(09/97 - 06/01)
-- The UK's No.1 Ballet school, and one of the top 5 in the world.
+- UK's No.1 Ballet school, and one of the top 5 in the world.
 - To be accepted as a student I had to attend numerous auditions and was 1 of only 11 boys selected from hundreds of applicants from across the country.

 ### Experience